Drag minesweeper screenshots here to parse into this website. This will overwrite the board.

 Close

 Use Escape to deselect a tile.
 Hold down Shift and click to multi-select more than one tile.
 Use the arrow keys or WASD to move the select region by 1 tile.
 You can hover over each tile below for its description.
-You can also use keys on each tile below to add to the board.
-Ctrl+C, Ctrl+X, and Ctrl+V can be used to copy, cut, and paste tile data respectively.
+Holding Ctrl and then using C/X/V/A/Z can be used to copy, cut, paste, select all, and undo respectively.